Here are some of the projects we worked on during COVID.

 Tiger Tiger by Beryl for Linus Quilts.

-Our block this month is called Tiger Tiger.
+This block is called Tiger Tiger.

 Sarah’s hints: